 The PKPA defines custody and visitation proceedings broadly so as to include any and all proceedings that result in a custody or visitation determination.
 Specifically, a "custody determination" is "a judgment, decree, or other order of a court providing for the custody of a child, and includes permanent and temporary orders, and initial orders and modifications."
 28 U.S.C.A. § 1738A (b)(3).
-"Visitation determination" is defined as "a judgment, decree, or other order of a court providing for the visitation of a child and includes permanent and temporary orders and initial orders and temporary orders and includes permanent and temporary orders and initial orders and modifications."
+"Visitation determination" is defined as "a judgment, decree, or other order of a court providing for the visitation of a child and includes permanent and temporary orders and initial orders and modifications."
 Id. at (b)(9).